Applies to: Azure Information Protection, Office 365

 You might have seen references or demos for Azure Information Protection that sends protected emails to Gmail or Hotmail accounts.
-This feature is still in private preview, so you will not find more information about it in this documentation until it is released as public preview.
+This feature is still in private preview, so you will not find more information about it in this documentation until it is fully released.

 What devices and which file types are supported by Azure RMS?